digitalrightswatch/digitalrightswatch.org.au/content/blog/ai-transcription-in-healthcare.md

   We’ll be working hard to make sure the introduction of AI into healthcare is done with privacy and safety at the forefront.
 ---
-**AI transcription software is being increasingly rolled out across Australia**, including in General Practice, Specialist, and Pediatric care settings.
+**Medical practitioners are rolling-out AI transcription software across Australia,** including in general practice, specialist, and paediatric care settings.

 While there is potential for increased efficiency afforded healthcare professionals by using AI to transcribe and summarise appointments, we know there are serious risks associated with this practice.